Skip to main content

 • Vermont Local Wellness Policy Guide: This updated version of the Guide reflects technical corrections made to address copy editing issues (e.g., misspelling of names), formatting issues (e.g., table cut off in formatting and branding excluded content), and issues surfaced through feedback after its initial release in August (e.g., clarifying language to support understanding).
 Areas where content was clarified or added back in can be found on pages 6, 22, and 23 in the “Comprehensive Health Education” section related to 16 V.S.A. § 134 and in the “Other School-Based Activities to Promote Wellness” and the requirements for this goal area in the “Basic Requirements for the Local Wellness Policy (LWP)” section.
 Please continue to provide feedback on this document through the Local Wellness Policy Guide Feedback form.

-• Model Local Wellness Policy: This document includes only the model policy language found in the Vermont LWP Guide.
+• Model Local Wellness Policy (Updated March 2024) This document includes only the model policy language found in the Vermont LWP Guide.
 The legal policy citations and any redundancies which existed in the larger guide have been removed.
 The document features a streamlined Vermont Agency of Education Model Local Wellness Policy that follows a common policy structure.
 Of note, the model policy combines Nutrition Education and Promotion into one goal category and Physical Education and Physical Activity into another category.
 This differs from the Guide, which has seven goal areas while the model has five.
 This organization in the document mirrors the model policy from our partners at Vermont School Board's Association.
 LEAs may choose to adapt or adopt the model policy.
+Directions on policy development and use were incorporated into this document in March 2024 to support clarity.

 Supports and Resources for Local Wellness Policy Development and Implementation